2.0 Hot Rods

 Additional Comments and Rules

-- Any driver not booking in will be required to start from the back of their grade for the heats.
+- Any driver not booking in will be required to start from the back of the full grid for ALL races on the night.

 Other Useful Links